Public speaking

-Public speaking is the practice of delivering speeches to a live audience.
+Public speaking, or oratory, is the delivery of a speech to a live audience.
 Throughout history, public speaking has held significant cultural, religious, and political importance, emphasizing the necessity of effective rhetorical skills.
 It allows individuals to connect with a group of people to discuss any topic.
 The goal as a public speaker may be to educate, teach, or influence an audience.
-Public speakers often utilize visual aids like a slideshow, pictures, and short videos to get their point across.
+Public speakers often utilize visuals such as slideshows, images, and short videos to enhance audience understanding.

 The ancient Chinese philosopher Confucius, a key figure in the study of public speaking, advocated for speeches that could profoundly affect individuals, including those not present in the audience.
-He believed that words possess the power to inspire actions capable of changing the world.
-In the Western tradition, public speaking was extensively studied in Ancient Greece and Ancient Rome, where it was a fundamental component of rhetoric, analyzed by prominent thinkers.
+In the Western tradition, public speaking was extensively studied in Ancient Greece and Ancient Rome, where it was a fundamental component of rhetoric and analyzed by prominent thinkers.

 Aristotle, the ancient Greek philosopher, identified three types of speeches: deliberative (political), forensic (judicial), and epideictic (ceremonial or demonstrative).
 Similarly, the Roman philosopher and orator Cicero categorized public speaking into three purposes: judicial (courtroom), deliberative (political), and demonstrative (ceremonial), closely aligning with Aristotle's classifications.

 In modern times, public speaking remains a highly valued skill in various sectors, including government, industry, and advocacy.
 It has also evolved with the advent of digital technologies, incorporating video conferencing, multimedia presentations, and other innovative forms of communication.

 Purposes

 The main objective of public speaking is to inform or change the audience's thoughts and actions.
 The function of public speaking is determined by the speaker's intent, but it is possible for the same speaker, with the same intent, to deliver substantially different speeches to different audiences.

 Public speaking is frequently directed at a select and sometimes restricted audience, consisting of individuals who may hold different perspectives.
 This audience can encompass enthusiastic supporters of the speaker, reluctant attendees with opposing views, or strangers with varying levels of interest in the speaker's topic.
 Proficient speakers recognize that even a modest-sized audience is not a uniform entity but rather a diverse assembly of individuals.

-Public speaking aims to either reassure an anxious audience or to alert a complacent audience of something important.
+Public speaking aims to either reassure an anxious audience or alert a complacent audience to something important.
 Once the speaker has determined which of these approaches is required, they will use a combination of storytelling and informational approaches to achieve their goals.

 The purposes of speech can vary depending on the targeted audience.
-Speeches during ceremonies may incorporate humor or stories shared from moments in the life of the person celebrated.
-Speeches focusing on politics will use persuasion that listeners take a course of action, and forensic speeches are debates in which participants take sides, defend certain beliefs, and are judged on how well they can support their argument.
+Speeches during ceremonies may incorporate humor or stories from moments in the life of the person being celebrated.
+Speeches focusing on politics often use persuasion to encourage listeners to take a course of action, while forensic speeches involve debates in which participants take sides, defend certain beliefs, and are judged on how well they support their arguments.